-Everyone knows the benefits of being physically independent and strong – better figure, more confidence, more testosterone, and an overall better life.
+Everyone knows the benefits of being physically independent and strong: better health, aesthetics, more confidence, more testosterone, and an overall better life.
 But how do we get in shape to get these benefits?

 A hell of a lot of hard work.
 No one ever said this was going to be easy.
-It requires an ultimate commitment: You have to be focused on your end goal everyday.
+It requires an ultimate commitment: You have to be focused on your end goal every day.
 You have to eat well and workout often.
-Any other method that someone tries to sell you is BS; Don’t listen to it.
+Any other method that someone tries to sell you is a lie; Don’t listen to it.

 We’re going to focus on physical fitness and exercising for this article.
 But make no mistake, nutrition is just as important.
 I recommend checking out some healthy eating guides that are based around calories in vs calories out.
-Don’t get sucked into some fad diet like “no carbs” or “gluten free” fads.
-They only work because the person doing them will be consuming less calories than their maintenance calories.
-They could just as easy focus on a ‘calories in vs calories out’ diet and achieve the same result, with a heck of a lot less headaches.
+Don’t get sucked into some fad diet like “no carbs” or “gluten-free” fads.
+They only work because the person doing them will be consuming fewer calories than their maintenance calories.
+They could have just as easily focused on a ‘calories in vs calories out’ diet and achieved the same result, with a lot fewer headaches.